Consumer spending bolsters U.S. second-quarter growth

 The revision to first-quarter growth reflected steps taken by the government to refine the seasonal adjustment for some components of GDP, which economists said left residual seasonality in the data, as well as new source data.

-The report also showed a pick-up in inflation during the quarter, which economists say keeps the Fed on track for its first interest rate hike since 2006.
-The U.S. central bank on Wednesday described the economy as expanding "moderately" while upgrading its view of the labor market and saying housing had shown "additional" improvement.
+The Fed on Wednesday described the economy as expanding "moderately" while upgrading its view of the labor market and saying housing had shown "additional" improvement.
+The Fed's assessment left the door open for a possible hike in interest rates in September, which would be the first rise since 2006.

-A separate report from the Labor Department showed first-time applications for unemployment benefits increased 12,000 last week to a seasonally adjusted 267,000.
-However, claims remained near their cycle lows.
+A separate report showed first-time applications for state unemployment benefits increased 12,000 last week to a seasonally adjusted 267,000.
+However, claims remained not too far from their cycle lows.

-The dollar rose against a basket of currencies, while prices for U.S. Treasury debt were mixed.
-Stocks on Wall Street were trading lower.
+The dollar extended gains against a basket of currencies, while prices for U.S. Treasury debt fell slightly.

 Growth in the second quarter was boosted by consumer spending as households used some of the windfall from cheaper gasoline in late 2014 and early this year to go shopping.
 The strengthening labor market also encouraged consumers to loosen their purse strings.